General

 CodePipeline key features

-• AWS-native integration: Seamlessly connects with services like CodeCommit, S3, ECS, and CloudFormation for end-to-end workflows.
+• AWS-native integration: Connects directly with services like CodeCommit, S3, ECS, and CloudFormation across build, test, and deploy

-• Event-driven execution: Automatically triggers pipelines on code changes or artifact updates using AWS EventBridge or Git webhooks.
+• Event-driven execution: Automatically triggers pipelines on code changes or artifact updates using AWS EventBridge or Git webhooks

-• Multi-stage pipelines: Supports sequential and parallel stages for build, test, and deploy processes.
+• Multi-stage pipelines: Supports sequential and parallel stages for build, test, and deploy processes

-• Third-party compatibility: Integrates with GitHub, Jenkins, and other external tools for source, build, or approval steps.
+• Third-party compatibility: Integrates with GitHub, Jenkins, and other external tools for source, build, or approval steps

-• Fine-grained permissions: Uses IAM for detailed access control across pipeline components and actions.
+• Fine-grained permissions: Uses IAM for detailed access control across pipeline components and actions

 License type: Commercial (usage-based pricing, proprietary)